Marketcircle/AXElements/docs/Inspecting.markdown

 ### Inspect Output

-Using `#inspect` is a great way to see the important details of a UI element, it shows the values of the most important attrtibutes so that you can quickly identify which element it really is on screen, but not so many details that it becomes a pain.
-A typical example of `#inspect` output looks ilke this:
+Using `#inspect` is a great way to see the important details of a UI element, it shows the values of the most important attributes so that you can quickly identify which element it really is on screen, but not so many details that it becomes a pain.
+A typical example of `#inspect` output looks like this:

     #<AX::StandardWindow "AXElementsTester" (1584.0, 184.0) 17 children focused[✘]>